1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Florida Firefighter Assistance Grant Program Florida Firefighter Assistance Grant Program Catalog of State Financial Assistance (CSFA) Project Number: Florida Firefighter Assistance Grant Program Notice of Funding Opportunity Title: FY2025-26 Florida Firefighter Assistance Grant Program The Firefighter Assistance Grant Program was established by Florida Statute 633.
+Florida Firefighter Assistance Grant Program Florida Firefighter Assistance Grant Program Catalog of State Financial Assistance (CSFA) Project Number: Florida Firefighter Assistance Grant Program Notice of Funding Opportunity Title: FY2026-27 Florida Firefighter Assistance Grant Program The Firefighter Assistance Grant Program was established by Florida Statute 633.
 135 and F. A.

 C. 69A-37.
 502 to improve the emergency response capability of volunteer fire departments and combination fire departments and provide financial assistance to improve firefighter safety and enable such fire departments to provide firefighting, emergency medical, and rescue services to their communities.

 Grant funding is only available for training, PPE, SCBA’s, safety related equipment and tools, wildland fire fighting and urban interface protective clothing and equipment, and cost share subsidy for AFG apparatus awards.
-For specific information on program priorities and objectives for the FY2025-26 FFAGP, refer to Florida Administrative Code 69A-37.
+For specific information on program priorities and objectives for the FY2026-27 FFAGP, refer to Florida Administrative Code 69A-37.
 502.

-Period of Performance Start Date: July 1, 2025 Period of Performance End Date: June 30, 2026 C.
+Award Amount and Important Dates Total Available Funding for the Notice of Funding Opportunity: TBD Period of Performance Start Date: July 1, 2026 Period of Performance End Date: June 30, 2027 C.

 ELIGIBILITY REQUIREMENTS Eligible applicants are fire service providers organized and operating in the state of Florida as a volunteer or combination fire department and meeting all of the following requirements: Organized as a fire department for a consecutive period of not less than five (5) years, Recorded as a fire department in the Division’s online electronic database, Has a Florida fire department identification (FDID) number, Will submit fire incident data for a period of twelve months following the date of grant award, Compliant with the Florida Firefighters Occupational Health and Safety Act, and Submitted the Florida Fire Service Needs Assessment Survey.

+Closing Date for Submitting Applications: August 20, 2026, 5:00 pm EDT.
 In addition to meeting the above requirements, applicants for the Florida Firefighter Assistance Grant Program must complete the following items and submit the Grant Application to: FirefighterGrant@MyFloridaCFO. com .

-com Grant Narrative Self-Evaluation Guide (PDF FORMAT) NOTE: Only one Application Packet should be submitted by each eligible Fire Department.
 If you have any questions regarding the Florida Firefighter Assistance Grant Program, send an e-mail to: FireGrantQuestion@MyFloridaCFO. com

 Past winners and funding trends for this program